By Nancy Armitage

 Color Theory is one of my favorite subjects!
 In the 1970’s, at art school (Art Center College of Design in Pasadena), I had an amazing color teacher named Judy Crook.
 She taught us about Goethe’s Color Theory, the Golden Section, Complementary Colors (opposite colors on the color wheel), Simultaneous Contrast, & “Color Stepping”.

-So Goethe, he wrote: “Zur Farbenlehre, “Goethe’s Theory of Colour” it was written in 1810.
+Goethe, he wrote: “Zur Farbenlehre, “Goethe’s Theory of Colour” it was written in 1810.
 He believed that colors affected each other.
 Especially if certain colors lay side by side, he felt they actually intensify each other.
+These colors that lay opposite of each other on the color wheel.
+Like red-green, blue-orange & yellow-purple.
 He also professed that certain colors had an psychological effect on the human mind.
 By the late 1800’s, this theory had a huge trickle effect on the fine artists of the world.
-His psychology of color was greatly influenced by the Impressionist painters like Monet, Pisarro, Renoir, Seurat, Cezanne, & Van Gogh.
+His psychology of color was greatly influenced by the Impressionist painters like Monet, Pissarro, Renoir, Seurat, Cezanne, & Van Gogh.
 Later, Wassily Kandinsky wrote a book about the psychology of color called “Concerning the Spiritual in Art”.
-Kandinsky was a inspired abstract artist & a teacher at the great Bauhaus art school in Germany.
+Its a long but fascinating book, & I recommend highly.
+Kandinsky was a inspired abstract artist & a teacher at the great Bauhaus Art School in Germany (1919-1930).

 “Color Stepping” (a Judy Crook term) I have never found this phrase in any color theory book I’ve ever read.
 Color Stepping has a couple different meanings.
 First, you can include a group of colors together that are next to each other on the color wheel, like warm colors or cool colors.
 This is a very pleasing affect on the eye.
 Like the flowers (above) the warm colors are placed like they are on the color wheel.
-Color stepping can also be achieved by placing a swatch of red at the top of the paper & green on the bottom and painting all the colors in between by mixing the red & green.
-You will achive a brown color in between.
+Color stepping can also be achieved by placing a swatch of red at the top of the paper & green on the bottom; then painting all the colors in between by mixing the red & green.
+You will achive a brown color in between the red and green.
 Color stepping has a couple other meanings too: It could be one color like green & adding white to achieve all the “tints” of green.
 Or adding black to the color blue & illustrating all the “shades” of that blue color.

 On my color wheel (below), I also added the colors in between the primary & secondary colors.
 I like to add these mixtures of their neighbor color: red-orange, orange-yellow, yellow- green, green-blue, blue-purple & purple-red.
 One can see the warm colors on the left & the cool colors on the right.